Can You Use Espresso for Drip Coffee?Posted by Bean & Bean on

 Want to have some coffee but only have espresso beans on hand?
 Can you actually make regular coffee with espresso beans?
-Let’s discuss the possibilities.
+Let’s dive into this.

 First things first, here are some differences between the two: